-- Based on the information that we received from Visa, we estimate that the fee changes in our selection resulted in a combined expected increase in net revenue from UK customers in the order of [%] million in annual net revenue.
-Ref.
-As for Mastercard, this figure is an approximation.
+- 8.91 Based on the information that we received from Visa, we estimate that the fee changes in our selection resulted in a combined expected increase in net revenue from UK customers in the order of £[&] million in annual net revenue.91 As for Mastercard, this figure is an approximation.
 We have typically taken the revenue impact in the first full year of implementation of each fee change, despite the fact that the impact of many fees changes with time (because of changes in the overall volume or composition of card transactions, for example.)
-In addition, Visa also explained that [%], Visa provided a series of assumptions to help the PSR obtain an estimate of first-year revenue impact in the UK.
-Ref. - 8.90 [%].88 [%].89 - 8.91 This section summarises the evidence we have received of Visa's changes to scheme and processing fees, under the following themes: - Optionality: The incidence of mandatory, behavioural and optional fees in our selection, and the reasons why some services are made mandatory or opt-out. - Geographic scope: The extent to which fee changes are specific to the UK or apply to a wider region. - Impact on acquirers and issuers: The extent to which the fee changes in our selection affect issuers and acquirers and the revenue impact on the two sides.
+In addition, Visa also explained that [&], Visa provided a series of assumptions to help the PSR obtain an estimate of first-year revenue impact in the UK.92 - 8.92 [~].93 [~].94 - 8.93 This section summarises the evidence we have received of Visa's changes to scheme and processing fees, under the following themes: - Optionality: The incidence of mandatory, behavioural and optional fees in our selection, and the reasons why some services are made mandatory or opt-out. - Geographic scope: The extent to which fee changes are specific to the UK or apply to a wider region. - Impact on acquirers and issuers: The extent to which the fee changes in our selection affect issuers and acquirers and the revenue impact on the two sides. - Rationales for fee changes: An overview of the rationales mentioned in Visa's documents.

-83 Of course, the introduction of new optional services must be based on Mastercard's understanding of customers' demand for the service and on their willingness to pay.
+88 Of course, the introduction of new optional services must be based on Mastercard's understanding of customers' demand for the service and on their willingness to pay.